 You know that you need assistance in making decisions that will impact you both now and in the future.
 You need a strong advocate by your side to help you make the best of the situation you are in.

-At McKinney, Tucker & Lemel, we believe that there is no substitute for experience when it comes to choosing a lawyer to defend you in a criminal case.
+At McKinney, Tucker & Lemel LLC, we believe that there is no substitute for experience when it comes to choosing a criminal defense lawyer to defend you in a criminal case.
 Our attorneys have decades of experience in handling cases that involve our clients’ lives and liberty, in Rock Hill, Fort Mill, and the rest of York County.

 What happens to you matters to us.
 We fight for the rights and the future of our clients.

 Our greatest strengths are experience, compassion and attention to detail, and we believe you should find the attorney who is the best fit for you.
-Consider these attributes of our Rock Hill legal team at McKinney, Tucker & Lemel:
+Consider these attributes of our Rock Hill criminal defense lawyer McKinney, Tucker & Lemel LLC:

 - Experienced – Our attorneys measure their legal careers in decades.